What is step therapy/fail first?

 - Ensures that step therapy protocols and the process to appeal them are transparent to patients and their providers and is based on the most current clinical data

 What are we doing in Congress?

 In order to ensure all chronic disease patients have protections from step therapy/fail first protocols, the Foundation is also working towards passing similar legislation in Congress.
 Known as the Safe Step Act (H.R.
 2279/S. 2546), these efforts also seek to ensure a clear and more convenient step therapy appeal process, establish a timeline for response from insurers, and ensures that the protocols are based on sound clinical data.
-The Safe Step Act is sponsored by Representatives Brad Wenstrup and Paul Ruiz in the House and Senators Bill Cassidy, Doug Jones, and Lisa Murkowski in the Senate.
+The Safe Step Act is sponsored by Representatives Brad Wenstrup and Raul Ruiz in the House and Senators Bill Cassidy, Doug Jones, and Lisa Murkowski in the Senate.